Image Credit: Queen's University, CC BY-NC-ND

 Note: Tutors cannot edit or proofread (i.e., correct the grammar and punctuation) a student's paper.
 They can teach the student about writing, though, using their work as an example of areas of strength and weakness.
 We cannot edit or proofread theses or dissertations.

 1) It is essential to obtain permission from instructors, supervisors, prospective publishers or any other stakeholders before utilizing generative AI tools such as ChatGPT.
-This ensures that you preserve learning and that you use resources responsibly, ethically, and lawfully, while also respecting the privacy of individuals and upholding intellectual property rights including Indigenous Knowledges.
+This ensures that you preserve learning and use resources responsibly, ethically, and lawfully while respecting the privacy of individuals and upholding intellectual property rights, including Indigenous Knowledges.

-2) Furthermore, before using any AI-powered tools, it is crucial to learn more about the ethical issues around generative artificial intelligence, including considerations around privacy, bias and discrimination, fabrications, environmental concerns, human labour, and academic integrity.
+2) Furthermore, before using any AI-powered tools, one should be aware of the ethical issues around generative artificial intelligence, including considerations around privacy, bias and discrimination, fabrications, environmental concerns, human labour, and academic integrity.
 These and other ethical concerns are outlined in plain language in a post by Leon Furze.